 Tickets available starting at $15.
 Tickets are sold by section for the 21/22 season.
 Limited $10 UNC Student tickets available with proof of UNC OneCard.

-Based on and inspired by the acclaimed 2019 double Grammy-winning four-disc box set of the same name, Voices of Mississippi features live musical performances integrated with film, audio recordings, and rare photographs documented by folklorist William “Bill” Ferris, founder of the Center for the Study of Southern Culture, former chair of the National Endowment for the Humanities, UNC professor emeritus of history, and retired senior associate director of UNC’s Center for the Study of the American South.
+Based on and inspired by the acclaimed 2019 double Grammy Award-winning four-disc box set of the same name, Voices of Mississippi features live musical performances integrated with film, audio recordings and rare photographs documented by folklorist William “Bill” Ferris, founder of the Center for the Study of Southern Culture, former chair of the National Endowment for the Humanities, UNC professor emeritus of history, and retired senior associate director of UNC’s Center for the Study of the American South.

-Ferris—who will serve as host for the evening—will share fascinating personal narratives from his research in Mississippi from the 1960s through the 1990s, where he documented an invaluable archive of cultural and musical treasures.
-Ferris will be joined on stage by a talented group of musicians, all of whom are descendants of artists with whom Ferris worked: Shardé Thomas, lead vocalist and fife player in the Rising Stars Fife & Drum Band; Cedric Burnside, a twice-Grammy-nominated blues drummer, guitarist, singer, and songwriter; and guitarist Luther Dickison and his brother, drummer Cody Dickinson, co-founders of the Grammy-nominated North Mississippi Allstars band.
+Ferris — who will serve as host for the evening — will share fascinating personal narratives from his research in Mississippi from the 1960s through the 1990s, where he documented an invaluable archive of cultural and musical treasures.
+Ferris will be joined on stage by a talented group of musicians, all of whom are descendants of artists with whom Ferris worked: Shardé Thomas, lead vocalist and fife player in the Rising Stars Fife & Drum Band; Cedric Burnside, a twice Grammy Award-nominated blues drummer, guitarist, singer, and songwriter; and guitarist Luther Dickison and his brother, drummer Cody Dickinson, co-founders of the Grammy Award-nominated North Mississippi Allstars band.

 Voices of Mississippi paints a powerful picture of a time and place that remains an essential piece of the American cultural fabric.

 Runtime: approximately 75 minutes.
 For current health and safety information and more, visit our FAQ page.

 SHARDE THOMAS, Fife, Vocal & CHRIS MALLORY, Drums